sbs0323/cs492_sbs/README.md

 2. execute main file
 python CS492_final_sbs.py

-3. manual
+3. execution guideline
-prepare not tilted image of kaist cafeteria food.
+first of all prepare not tilted image of kaist cafeteria food.

 'predict_calories' button is automatically executed
 you can test the images by clicking buttons in order also.

 ########################################

-For training yolo [아래 segmentation 트레이닝 가이드라인 참고]
+# For training yolo [아래 segmentation 트레이닝 가이드라인 참고]

 ########################################
 goto cs492_project_training directory